metonym/svelte-toggle/README.md

 > Accessible toggle switch component.

-This component follows best practices from the [Inclusive Components guide](https://inclusive-components.design/toggle-button/) for toggle buttons.
+This component implements best practices from the [Inclusive Components guide](https://inclusive-components.design/toggle-button/) for toggle buttons.

 Try it in the [Svelte REPL](https://svelte.dev/repl/7eee5c643a684315a4fdfe45964aca61?version=3.24.1).